TomDev7/Agent-Based-Traffic-Control/README.md

 # 🚦 Traffic Simulation with Akka and GraphStream

 This Java-based project simulates traffic flow using an **actor-based model** powered by **Akka Typed** and visualized with **GraphStream**.
 It demonstrates concurrency, message-passing, and dynamic graph visualization to model intersections, traffic lights, and vehicle behavior.
-Project developed for the purposes of AASD subject at Warsaw University of Technology.
+Developed as group project for the purposes of Agent & Actor Decision Systems subject at Warsaw University of Technology.

 ## ⚙️ How It Works
 - The simulation uses **actors** to represent different components (e.g., traffic lights, roads, and control systems).